 As a precaution, I advise taking out additional insurance for when you’re out in the wild.
 Garmin has links to some comprehensive packages that will cover you for $100,000+ of costs, should you need them.

 Taking out insurance isn’t mandatory, but it will protect you in the event of a first responder organisation finding you liable for the cost of the rescue.

 Normally I like to break functions down into their review sections, but that doesn’t make sense when looking at waypoints and routes.

 One really nice feature Garmin provide is route sharing via a web interface.
-Log in to the Garmin site and you’ll find an option to share your journey via social media, email, etc. Anyone opening the link can follow your footsteps, real time, as you stomp through the wilderness.
+Log in to the Garmin site and you’ll find an option to share your journey via social media, email, etc. Anyone opening the link can follow in your footsteps, real-time, as you stomp through the wilderness.

 Any waypoints you add are visible, including those left when tracking is enabled.
 Sign up and login at: explore.garmin.com

 What are waypoints?